Security

 Password generation and strength evaluation run in the browser without uploading password content.

-Start with the right mode, tune the settings, then validate strength before using the output.
+Start with the intended use, tune the settings, then validate strength before using the output.

 Pick a mode based on usage: random for primary account passwords, memorable for manual entry workflows, and PIN for numeric-only scenarios.

 In random mode, set length and character groups.
-Prefer mixed groups and longer length for higher entropy.
+Prefer mixed groups and longer length, and customize the symbol set when a system limits which punctuation is allowed.

 In memorable mode, configure word count, separator, and case style, then decide whether to append a number.